Sea Pointe Construction offers complete design and construction services.

 Sea Pointe Construction proudly offers Design/Build services specifically for Orange County California.
 Our expertise and constant dedication to service and quality helps mitigate risk and ensure the successful completion of your project.

-Fundamentally, design-build embraces architecture, engineering and construction services under a single contract, thereby re-combining the vital roles of designer and constructor.
+Fundamentally, design-build embraces design, engineering and construction services under a single contract, thereby re-combining the vital roles of designer and constructor.
 Sea Pointe offers this integrated approach to construction, enhancing cooperation between all parties involved, which ultimately maximizes each of the participant’s capabilities.
 When incorporating the Design Build construction concept, quality, cost and time are determined concurrently.
 We design your remodel with value engineering in mind.

 Sea Pointe Construction’s expertise in this format ensures the client can save money, save time, and have the peace of mind that the end-result construction project meets their functional and aesthetic need.